-(1) In connection with the Publishing Spin-off, each outstanding Company stock option award was converted into an award of options to purchase shares of Company common stock and options to purchase Gannett common stock.
-As a result, the number of shares of Company common stock underlying these unexercised options and the exercise price of such unexercised options was adjusted in a manner intended to preserve the
+(1) The number of shares of Company common stock underlying these unexercised options and the exercise price of such unexercised options were adjusted in a manner intended to preserve the aggregate intrinsic value of the original Company stock option award as measured immediately before and immediately after the Cars.com Spin-off.
+In addition, in connection with the Publishing Spin-off, each outstanding Company stock option award was converted into an award of options to purchase shares of Company common stock and options to purchase Gannett common stock.
+As a result, the number of shares of Company common stock underlying these unexercised options and the exercise price of such unexercised options were adjusted in a manner intended to preserve the aggregate intrinsic value of the original Company stock option award as measured immediately before and immediately after the Publishing Spin-off, taking into account the value of the award of options to purchase shares of Gannett common stock.